NishantSachdev/Portfolio-Optimization/README.md

 3. Instead of an impractical portfolio suggestion we try to apply real world restrictions to the portfolio like
     - Days to Cover
     - Short, Long, Net Weight limits of the portfolio
-    - Sector Exposures within a range of the the benchmark sector exposures
+    - Sector Exposures within a range of the benchmark sector exposures
 4. Uses real market data from Yahoo Finance using a python library instead of dummy prices

 --------------------------------------------------------------------------